bhosalems/bhosalems.github.io/_posts/2022-08-20-SoccerNet-Player-Re-identification.markdown

 View-Invariant Probabilistic Embedding for Human Pose {% cite DBLP:journals/corr/abs-1912-01001 %}.
 Also, such positional embedding can be effectively utilized with SIE module of TransReid.

+Ok, that's it.

-I am grateful to the support of [Dr. David Doermann](https://cse.buffalo.edu/~doermann/CV.html) and for providing resources required for this project.
+Finally, I am grateful to the support of [Dr. David Doermann](https://cse.buffalo.edu/~doermann/CV.html) - for providing resources required for this project.
 This project-work was done with equal contributions from [Mahesh Bhosale](https://www.linkedin.com/in/maheshsbhosale/) and
 [Abhishek Kumar](https://www.linkedin.com/in/akumar58/).